pcengines/apu2-documentation/docs/apu_flashing_ipxe.md

 ------------

 * Ethernet connection to the network
-* iPXE server have to be online and in the same network
+* iPXE server has to be online and in the same network
-* PXE boot have to be enabled in SeaBIOS options
+* PXE boot has to be enabled in SeaBIOS options
 * OS with installed `flashrom`
 * Serial connection between APUx and PC